varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

     ReqStatus == 304 and not ReqHeader:if-modified-since

-* Transactions that has backend failures or long delivery time on their ESI subrequests.
+* Transactions that have had backend failures or long delivery time on their ESI subrequests.
 (Assumes request grouping mode). ::

     BerespStatus >= 500 or {2+}ReqEnd[5] > 1.